rexstjohn/bloop/README.md

 List all Intel Edison devices currently connected to your PC via USB Serial.

-$ bloop connect (-c, --clean)
+$ bloop connect

 Automatically generates a connect string you can use to talk to Edisons connected to your PC via USB Serial.
-Add "-c or --clean" to automatically clean all attached and detached screen sessions.

 $ bloop clean